enkitol/pretrained-vit-pytorch/img/train/example class 1/README.md

-# class images for training.
+# Class images for training.